-SQL Threat Detector Policy rule
+SQL Threat Detector rule

 This rule protects APIs against SQL injection attacks by detecting SQL commands in headers, paths, queries, and payloads.